londelec/leandcxmlman/source/sections/LogfileMain.rst

    | |leloggerxml| configuration file is optional and leandc is able to run normally without it.
    | Node names are case sensitive.

-.. _ref-CommsCfg:
+.. _xmlgroup-CommsCfg: lelabel=CommsCfg
-.. _ref-CommsCfgLOGGER:
+.. _xmlelem-CommsHWlog: lelabel=HWLOG
-.. _ref-CommsCfgHWLOG:
+.. _xmlelem-CommsLogger: lelabel=LOGGER

 LOGGER and HWLOG nodes
 ----------------------

-:ref:`LOGGER<ref-CommsCfgLOGGER>` and :ref:`HWLOG<ref-CommsCfgHWLOG>` nodes contain settings for raw communication traffic logging and these nodes are children of :ref:`CommsCfg<ref-CommsCfg>` group node.
+:ref:`xmlelem-CommsLogger` and :ref:`xmlelem-CommsHWlog` nodes contain settings for raw communication traffic logging and these nodes are children of :ref:`xmlgroup-CommsCfg` group node.
 Following functionality is available:

-* Record all raw traffic over a serial/Ethernet interface - :ref:`HWLOG<ref-CommsCfgHWLOG>` node;
+* Record all raw traffic over a serial/Ethernet interface - :ref:`xmlelem-CommsHWlog` node;
-* Filter and record traffic related to a specific communication protocol instance - :ref:`LOGGER<ref-CommsCfgLOGGER>` node;
+* Filter and record traffic related to a specific communication protocol instance - :ref:`xmlelem-CommsLogger` node;

 Configuration may contain both nodes at the same time in any combination.
 However only 1 logfile per protocol instance and 1 logfile per hardware interface is allowed.

-Please see sample :ref:`CommsCfg<ref-CommsCfg>` group node and :ref:`LOGGER<ref-CommsCfgLOGGER>` and :ref:`HWLOG<ref-CommsCfgHWLOG>` child element nodes below.
+Please see sample :ref:`xmlgroup-CommsCfg` group node and :ref:`xmlelem-CommsLogger` and :ref:`xmlelem-CommsHWlog` child element nodes below.
 The sample below shows 2 logfiles for recording filtered traffic related to particular communication protocol instance and 1 logfile for recording all traffic over a serial interface.

 .. code-block:: none